With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 This is a new twist to the traditional clothes rental shops.
 With many people jumping on the bandwagon of minimalist lifestyles and increased consciousness of sustainable fashion, clothing rental apps are the newest alternatives to keeping up with the latest trends without always hitting the shops.

 Check out apps like Rent My Wardrobe and Flyrobe to rent clothes for all occasions from local and designer shops at reasonable prices.
-You can also rent accessories including jewelry, bags, clothes, and other clothing apparel with apps like Rent It BAE.
+You can also rent accessories including jewelry, bags, clothes, and other accessories with apps like Rent It BAE.

-A car, a major house appliance, or perhaps even an important piece of technology like a laptop are items we are willing to pay their full price, but there are many other items wherein a discounted price wouldn’t diminish their value.
+A car, a major house appliance, or perhaps even an important piece of technology like a laptop, are items we are willing to pay full price for, but there are many other items wherein discounted prices wouldn’t diminish their value to us.

 If you do absolutely have to shop for clothes and other apparel, then check out influencer accounts on Instagram and lifestyle blogs and websites to get discount codes from certain endorsed/affiliated brands.